saifulislam-saif/ES-WEB-DEV-2001/README.md

     ❖ What is a Framework?
     ❖ Introduction to Laravel
     ❖ Why Laravel for web app development?
+    ❖ What is MVC Architecture?
+    ❖ Local Development Environment and Software Installation.

 # ==== Class 22 ====

+    ❖ What is CLI (Command-line Interface)?
+    ❖ Basic CLI commands
+    ❖ What is Composer?
+    ❖ Laravel installation using Composer
+    ❖ Folder structure
+    ❖ .env file
+    ❖ composer.json file
+    ❖ Beautiful Artisan commands
+    ❖ Running the first Laravel project using Artisan command ❖ Understanding MVC Architecture in Laravel
+    ❖ What is Route?
+    ❖ Creating our first route

 # ==== Class 23 ====

+    ❖ Creating Views
+    ❖ Blade Templating
+    ❖ Extending Blade
+    ❖ What is Controller?
+    ❖ How to create a Controller?
+    ❖ Passing Data To Views

 # ==== Class 24 ====

+    ❖ Making form at Laravel
+    ❖ Sending form data to a Controller
+    ❖ Doing logical and mathematical operation using form data ❖ Connecting MySQL database to Laravel

 # ==== Class 25 ====

+    ❖ Understanding the Model
+    ❖ Using Migration to create table
+    ❖ Working with Model and Migration
+    ❖ Inserting record into database using Eloquent Model

 # ==== Class 26 ====

+    ❖ Read record from database (single/multiple)
+    ❖ Update record from database

 # ==== Class 27 ====

+    ❖ Delete record from database
+    ❖ Using Laravel Basic Authentication
+    ❖ What is Middleware?

 # ==== Class 28 ====

+    Web Application Development Step by Step

 # ==== Class 29 ====

+    Web Application Development Step by Step

 # ==== Class 30 ====

+    ❖ Image/File upload using Laravel File Storage
+    ❖ Understanding symbolic link

 # ==== Class 31 ====

+    ❖ Planning of web application
+    ❖ Development work on basic functionalities
+    ❖ Use of Resource Controller

 # ==== Class 32 ====

+    ❖ Use of dataTables
+    ❖ Applying on Request Class
+    ❖ Working on Request class

 # ==== Class 33 ====

+    ❖ One to One Relation
+    ❖ One to many relation
+    ❖ Eager Loading
+    ❖ Integrating custom dashboard with default design

 # ==== Class 34 ====

+    ❖ Use of Package
+    ❖ Multi Language

 # ==== Class 35 ====

+    ❖ Laravel Socialite

 # ==== Class 36 ====

+    Web Application Development Step by Step

 # ==== Class 37 ====

+    Web Application Development Step by Step

 # ==== Class 38 ====

+    Web Application Development Step by Step

 # ==== Class 39 ====

+    Web Application Development Step by Step

 # ==== Class 40 ====

+    Web Application Development Step by Step

 # ==== Class 41 ====

+    Web Application Development Step by Step

 # ==== Class 42 ====

+    Web Application Development Step by Step

 # ==== Class 43 ====

+    Web Application Development Step by Step

 # ==== Class 44 ====

+     What is Domain?
+     What is Hosting?
+     Feature of Cpanel.
+     Creating Database in Cpanel.
+     Hosting a Web Application in Live Server

 # ==== Class 45 ====

+     Discussion about Re-Sellable Market Place.
+     Code Canyon Market Research.
+     Code Canyon Product Requirement.
+     Code Canyon Rules and Regulation.
+     Code Canyon Coding Structure.
+     Code Canyon File Upload System.
+     Why Code Canyon Reject File?
+     File Re-Submission System.
+     Payment System.
+     Account Security.

+    Class Assignment: Review Market Place and Requirement

 # ==== Class 46 ====

+     Discussion in (www.freelancer.com) Market Place.
+     Creating Account.
+Updating Profile
+     Finding Jobs.
+Details of Job Page.
+     Cover Letter Writing.
+     Good Profile Create System.
+     Bidding Techniques.
+     Contest Attend and Review All Contest.
+     Facing Interview.
+Communicating with Client
+     Payment Withdrawn.
+     Review Questions and Answers.
+     Account Security.

+    Class Assignment: Every Student Create Account in Market Place and Bidding Client Project.

 # ==== Class 47 ====

+     What is CBT&A?
+     Discuss CBT&A Certificate Demand.
+     Discuss CBT&A Exam Course Module.
+     CBT&A Exam Procedure.
+     Certification Process.
+     Discussion.

 # ==== Class 48 ====

+    ** Final Exam of Web Development Course **
+    ** Viva of Web Development Course Contents **
+    ** Final Project Submission of Web Development Course ** ** Motivation and Discussion about Professional Period**